Kiran-Biradar27/Kiran-Biradar27/README.md

 ---

 - 🔭 I’m currently working on Full Stack, AI, and Java projects, with keen interest in Software Development domain.
-- 🌱 Strong foundation in data structures, algorithms, databases, and Software engineering principles.
+- 🌱 Strong foundation in Data structures, algorithms, databases, and Software engineering principles.
 - 👯 I’m looking to collaborate on all public projects.
 - 🏆 Consistently ranked in the top 3 and recognized as branch topper in multiple semesters.
 - 💬 Looking forward to leveraging my skills in a dynamic tech environment to solve real-world problems and grow professionally.

 ---